 The special areas of expertise include:

-- Neonates needing surgery for necrotising enterocolitis, bowel obstruction, oesophageal atresia and other congenital anomalies.
+- Neonates needing surgery for necrotising enterocolitis, bowel obstruction, oesophageal atresia, abdominal wall defects, congenital diaphragmatic hernia and other congenital anomalies.

 - Neonates with other complex medical and surgical problems such as laryngeal clefts, sacrococcygeal teratomas.